running out on the PlayStation Portable?

 kinds of games can be developed for PSP.
 Now all we need is for someone to make

 Metal Gear Solid: Peace Walker

-2010 and Beyond: The Swan Song Begins
+Beyond: The Swan Song Begins

 that will be compatible with the PSP and its successor, allowing developers to

 Dead or Alive Paradise